jaskiran-chhokar/awesome-employee-directory/README.md

 :heavy_check_mark: Modal window should consist of two "prev" and "next" buttons, in order to allow the user to easily switch back and forth between employees.

+### :mag_right: Search/Filtering Component

+:heavy_check_mark: Allow the user to search for a specific employee with a search bar that filters for employees by name.

 ## Built With

 :heavy_check_mark: HTML5